top of page

 I left home last September to work in a brick kiln in Faridabad.
 My wife and four-year-old daughter also migrated with me.
 We are from Sakti village in Chhattisgarh and have been migrating for work for years now.
 This time around, my son, who is 13, stayed back in the village as he is studying there.

 There were restrictions on our movement too.
-We were not allowed to speak to any one or leave the kiln compound.
+We were not allowed to speak to anyone or leave the kiln compound.
 I have been working for many years, but I had never experienced anything like this.
 Fortunately, we were rescued last month by campaigners and officials.
 We were relieved when we were rescued and that I would get my money soon and return to my village.

 We were brought to Delhi in late April and put up at a shelter for the homeless, a stop gap arrangement until we get our belongings from the kiln at Faridabad and our pending payments for eight months of work.
 But the shelter is overflowing and there is no space.